This is the procedure to prepare and configure external USB SSD storage for secure backup or storage with GELI encryption and ZFS on FreeBSD.

 Enter passphrase:

+In this example, ZFS will be used as the file system on the external storage device.
 Create a ZFS pool on the encrypted device.
-Optimize the pool for 4.096 byte sectors, which is common for SSDs, as this setting controls the alignment of ZFS data.
+Optimize the pool for 4096 byte sectors, which is common for SSDs, as this setting aligns ZFS blocks with SSD sectors.

 If the device will be used for backup, you might want to enable LZ4 compression and disable access time updates for increased performance.